Hard Hat Riot: Aftermath

 Peter J. Brennan, US Secretary of Labor during the Nixon and Ford administrations.

 During a press conference that evening, President Nixon tried to defuse the situation before tens of thousands of students arrived in Washington, D.C. for a scheduled protest rally the next day.
 Before dawn, the next morning, Nixon told some protesters that, "I understand just how you feel" and defended the recent troop movements into Cambodia as aiding their goal of peace.

 Mayor Lindsay severely criticized the NYPD for their lack of action.
 NYPD leaders later accused Lindsay of "undermining the confidence of the public in its police department" by his statements, and blamed their inaction on inadequate preparations and "inconsistent directives" in the past from the mayor's office.

 The following week, Brennan claimed that "the unions had nothing to do with" the riot and that workers were allegedly "fed up" with violence and flag desecration by anti-war demonstrators.
 He also denied that anything except fists had been used against the demonstrators, though police records showed tools and some iron pipes were used.
-Brennan claimed telephone calls and letters to the unions were 20 to 1 in favor of the workers.
 One man, Edward Shufro, of the brokerage firm Rose and Ehrman, saw two men wearing grey suits directing the workers.
-The NYPD "buried most records of police malfeasance", according to Kuhn's The Hardhat Riot, and in August 1970 the NYPD published a report that largely acquitted itself of any collusion with the construction workers though its own records were decades later shown to undercut that report.
-The construction workers and police were both mostly "white ethnics", lived in the same neighborhoods, and socialized in similar establishments; many were also veterans of World War II and Korea, and both were also disproportionately likely to have family and friends in Vietnam.
+The NYPD "buried most records of police malfeasance", according to Kuhn's The Hardhat Riot.
+In August 1970 the NYPD published a report that largely acquitted itself of any collusion with the construction workers, though its own records were shown, decades later, to undermine that report.
+The construction workers and police were both mostly "white ethnics", lived in the same neighborhoods, and socialized in similar establishments.
+Many were also veterans of World War II and Korea, and both were also disproportionately likely to have family and friends in Vietnam.

 National Security Advisor Henry Kissinger later wrote, "The incident shocked some into the realization that a breakdown of civil order could backfire dangerously against the demonstrators."
 On Sunday, May 10, White House Chief of Staff H. R. Haldeman wrote in his diary, "The college demonstrators have overplayed their hands, evidence is the blue-collar group rising up against them, and [the] president can mobilize them".